integrations-Polygon/zkevm-bridge-maticjs-demo/README.md

 ### **Requirements**
 - To interact with the bridge, you'll need:
-   - Valid Ethereum addresses for Root and Child tokens.
+   - Valid Ethereum(Goerli) address for Root tokens.
+   - Valid Polygon(zkEVM) address for Child tokens after it has been deployed by the bridge contract on L2.
    - A transaction hash, for certain operations.
    - Ensure that provided addresses and transaction hashes are valid to avoid errors.